- i.01.1 Scope and purpose

 - “Optionally” introduces an alternative treatment of an element.

-- “If considered important” indicates that more information may be added in a note, and thus signals choices for more or less depth in the description.
-This phrase covers the entire range between best practice on the one end, and highly specialized practices on the other.
+- “If considered important” indicates that more information may be added.
+Thus, it signals choices for more or less depth in the description.
+This phrase covers the entire range between best practice on one end, and highly specialized practices on the other.

-I.01.7.2 Notes.
+i.01.7.2 Notes.
 The instructions and guidelines in the note elements are written in imperative form.
 This does not imply that all notes are required; on the contrary, most notes are not (see 9.01.5.1).
-Consult the other chapters of DCRMR in order to ascertain what is required and what is optional in any given situation (see Additional notes).
+Consult the other chapters of DCRMR in order to ascertain what is required and what is optional in any given situation.

-I.01.8.2 Dust jackets.
+i.01.8.2 Dust jackets.
 In the context of rare materials cataloging, dust jackets issued by the publisher are appropriately considered part of a resource, and are included in these instructions as preferred sources for edition, production, publication, distribution, manufacture, and series.
 Dust jackets often contain valuable information not found in any other source in the resource.
 Their easy detachability, however, coupled with their original function as protection for the binding only until it was safely in the hands of a reader, pose considerable difficulties for the rare materials cataloger.
 A fine dust jacket from a poor copy may have been exchanged with a poor dust jacket from a fine copy; the dust jacket of an original printing may end up on the exemplar of a later manifestation, and so on.
 When considering whether to transcribe information that appears only on a dust jacket, consider that the dust jacket was issued with the resource, unless there is reason to suspect otherwise.
 For instructions on description of dust jackets, see Type of binding, 220.127.116.11.

 The RBMS RDA Editorial Group